Jessica Garziano

-Early life and college career
+Early life

 Garziano was raised in the Long Island hamlet of Melville, New York.
 She attended Half Hollow Hills East and was named to New York all-state teams in 2017 in 2018.
 She played three seasons of ECNL club soccer for SUSA Academy.

-St. John's Red Storm
+College career

-Garziano played five seasons as a midfielder for St. John's Red Storm.
+Garziano played five seasons as a midfielder, wearing number 12 for the St. John's Red Storm.
 She was her team's top assist provider with five in her freshman season in 2019.
 She ranked third in the Big East Conference with seven goals in twelve games in the spring of 2020–21, earning first-team All-Big East honors.
 She scored once and added ten assists in the fall of 2021, helping St. John's reach the final of the conference tournament, and converted in a penalty shootout to help reach the third round of the NCAA tournament for the first time in program history.
 She continued to lead St. John's offense in 2022, with team highs of four goals and five assists.

 Garziano's production more than doubled in her final college season in 2023, when she scored ten goals (second in the conference) and added eleven assists (first), contributing directly to almost two-thirds of her team's scoring.
 She was voted the Big East midfielder of the year, second-team United Soccer Coaches All-American, and first-team All-Big East, her fourth conference selection overall.
 She left St. John's as the all-time assist leader (34).